 Roche has launched a growing number of diagnostic solutions to address the global COVID-19 healthcare crisis.
 With one of the broadest portfolios for COVID-19 testing to detect and help diagnose infections in patients, Roche has received eight Food and Drug Administration (FDA) emergency use authorizations, or EUAs, in the U.S. since the start of the pandemic, including the first PCR test in March 2020.
+Additionally, we partnered with SD Biosensor to distribute the COVID-19 At-Home Test, which received FDA authorization on December 24, 2021.
 Since the emergence of SARS-CoV-2 in late 2019, the virus has mutated to generate variants that can be more transmissible and replicate faster, resulting in increased viral loads and potentially evading vaccine neutralization.
 The omicron variant has spread throughout the world and is rapidly replacing the delta variant in all countries.
 The CDC recently estimated that omicron represents the majority of all new COVID-19 infections in the U.S.

 Due to concerns around the novel omicron variant, federal health officials continue to update guidance on the impact of variants, including omicron, on over-the-counter COVID-19 tests.
 Generally, these tests have high clinical value because they are able to quickly and conveniently detect people who have high viral loads and are most likely to be infectious.
 It’s critical to determine whether existing COVID-19 tests that have received EUAs can detect newly emerging variants.